 This is a suggested independent itinerary that you customize.
 Please select the best flights, hotels, trains, activities, transportation and number of nights in each destination to fit your needs.

 Take an unforgettable vacation through France.
 Visit Nantes (a city full of interesting landmarks like the castle and the cathedral and famous for its vineyards that produce Muscadet white wine), then travel to Angers (the city located in the Loire Valley is a UNESCO World Heritage site with rich history, impressive chateaux, excellent restaurants, plus world-famous vineyards that produce 30 AOC wines) and on to Saumur (lies on a beautiful stretch of the western Loire valley, famous above all for two things: its excellent sparkling wine and its military French Cavalry Academy) with a rental car.
 With this package you’ll also stay in the Pays Nantais and Anjou – Saumur wine areas of the Loire Valley.
-This is a flexible vacation package.
-Select your number of nights in the city, desired hotel and activities.

 This 9 night sample itinerary includes:

-rental car for 10 days
+Rental car for 10 days

 Hotel for 2 nights in Nantes